 - Step 3: Input killall Finder and hit Enter, this command may look terrifying but it’s actually fine to do.

 After running the above two lines, you’ll be able to see all hidden files in Finder.
 It’s also easy to hide the files in case you want to keep them private.
 Simply replace TRUE in the command line with False and others remain the same.
-Check it below.
+Check it out below.

 - Step 1: Input defaults write com.apple.finder AppleShowAllFiles False and hit Enter.